Managing CME about Medical Marijuana: Rules, Risks, and Strategies

 Marijuana webpage, National Institute on Drug Abuse, National Institutes of Health, provides information on health effects of marijuana and links to resources.

-This is the second article on managing controversial and emerging topics in CE.
-The first article, “Dealing with Controversial Topics in Your CME Program,” is available on our website.
+Another article on managing controversial and emerging topics in CE, “Dealing with Controversial Topics in Your CME Program,” is available on our website.
 You are welcome to share these articles with your staff, volunteers, and other stakeholders.